sfg-taxonpages/plecoptera/pages/about.md

 About our group structure, how the rules behind joining and participating are set.

 ### Support and Cooperation
-_This Species File functionality and content is serviced in part by the Species File Group._
+_This Species File functionality and content are made possible through services from the Species File Group._

 * The [Orthopterists’ Society](http://140.247.119.225/OrthSoc/)
 * Illinois Natural History Survey